KorfLab/SABR/NOTES.md

 BLAST the virtual mRNAs against each other and the genome.

+New program stub `ftx2fasta.py` to make that happen...

-Sanity checks
+## Sanity checks ##

 - plus and minus strand have the exact same results
 - single and multiple cpus give the same answer
+- same thing run twice has the same answer (md5)
-- names are preserved (e.g. chromsosomes)
+- names are preserved (e.g. chromsosomes, not in magicblast)

 ## Alignment Notes ##